astroprofsmith/intromodern.github.io/_sources/c9examples.md

 Graph constructed from measurements reported in Compton's 1923 paper.
-He measured the wavelength of 17.5 keV X-rays scatteredfrom graphite.
+He measured the wavelength of 17.5 keV X-rays scattered from graphite.
 Notice the agreement with the predictions of Equation {eq}`csEeq`.
 The slope can be interpreted as 1/(rest energy of an electron).
 ```